Hybrid leader Toyota turns on electrics

 The bZ vehicles will first be manufactured in Japan and China, but they could possibly be built in Toyota's European factories as well, Harrison noted.

-Toyota's luxury brand, Lexus, should also unveil a new electric line-up in the coming months, he added. – ETX Studio
+Toyota's luxury brand, Lexus, should also unveil a new electric line-up in the coming months, he added. –AFP